 Should I share with other people the insights I get through meditation?
 Or write them down?

-Having a like-minded friend or partner on the same journey can be empowering.
+Having a like-minded friend or significant other on the same journey can be empowering.
 If you do, it can be great for you both to share these things; you will grow.
 This is one of the reasons why practicing in a community (sangha) is useful.

 If you don’t have “meditation-minded” people among your friends/family, then you may feel that it’s better to keep your insights to yourself, rather than to expose yourself to the misunderstanding of others.
 These insights are deeply “personal”.